JJ/github-pr-contains-action/README.md

 - `v13`: Fixes the use of `waivedUsers` which didn't actually work.
 - `v14`: Eliminates setting of environment variables, documents using action output.
   - `v14.1`: Refrains from doing diff stuff if no variable related to diff has been set
+        - `v14.1.1`: Debug release

 ## License

-(c) JJ Merelo, 2021-2024.
+(c) JJ Merelo, 2021-2025.
 Released under the MIT license.
 Read [LICENSE](LICENSE) for more details.